foglalt/mikigames/README.md

 ## Features

 - Mobile-first design for scanning QR codes on phones
-- User tracking by username on each device
+- Username-based registration per device
-- Collect unique quotes at physical locations
-- View your collection and remaining locations
+- Cross-device collections stored in a shared database
-- Admin dashboard to see all collections
+- Admin dashboard for live progress
-- Progress tracking with a completion bar
+- Progress tracking with completion stats
-- Static hosting on GitHub Pages
+- Next.js frontend + API layer (Vercel-ready)

 ## How It Works